drcrazy/mcitem/README.md

 # mcitem
-Docuwiki plugin which adds Minecraft item link with icon
+Dokuwiki plugin which adds Minecraft item link with icon